210927-JavaFS/Enviroment-Setup/README.md

 - **Git**: We'll be using Git as a version control tool during the course of this program.
 Not only will you use Git to track changes to your projects, but you'll also use it to collaborate with your trainer and with your fellow associates.
 - **Java SE Development Kit 8**: We will be utilizing Java 8 as our primary language for the duration of the program.
 This software development kit will provide the compiler and runtime environment needed to quickly and efficiently develop Java applications.
-- **Spring Tool Suite 4**: We will be using Spring Tool Suite 4 as our *integrated development environment* (IDE).
+- **Spring Tool Suite 4.8.1**: We will be using Spring Tool Suite 4 as our *integrated development environment* (IDE).
 Though you don't need an IDE to write code, an IDE provides several features that make rapid development (e.g. quickly writing and refactoring code) easier.
+We will be downloading 4.8.1 as some design changes in the underlying Eclipse IDE would require us to install multiple plug-ins if we were using the most current version.
 - **Apache Maven**: Maven is a software project management and build automation tool.
 We will use it to manage our projects' builds as it provides dependency management and streamlines several aspects of the testing life cycle.
 - **DBeaver**: DBeaver is a free, open source universal database tool that is compatible with several external data sources.
 We'll use DBeaver in order to modify our databases (which will be hosted on AWS) and persist data using a simple user interface provided to us by the tool.
 - **Apache Tomcat 9**: During this program, we will explore web development.
 As a result, we'll need a runtime environment for our web applications.
 Apache Tomcat provides a web server environment in which we can run our Java code so that we can easily and quickly deploy our web applications.